xuequan818/DividedDifferences.jl/README.md

 DividedDifferences computes **divided differences** by manipulating the **divided-difference tables** (see [![DOI](https://img.shields.io/badge/DOI-10.21105/jcon.00069-blue)](https://doi.org/10.1007/978-1-4020-6585-9_13)).
 While this method does not speed up execution compared to the naive approach (or even slower), its advantage is that the higher-order results are more accurate.
 In particular, when the points $x_0,x_1,\dots,x_n$ are very close or identical, the numerical error of the naive approach blows up, whereas this method ensures accurate convergence.

 Since the divided-difference table for a function `f` is an upper triangular matrix,  DividedDifferences supports the Julia matrix functions (or any object composed of them).
-Additionally, DividedDifferences also supports the special functions which are definded with branches, such as sign function `sign` and Heaviside step function `DividedDifferences.heaviside`.
-Users can also customize branching functions with the form
+Additionally, DividedDifferences also supports the special functions which are definded with branches, such as sign function `sign` and Heaviside step function `heaviside`.
+Users can also customize branch functions with the form
 ```math
 F(x) = \left\{
 \begin{aligned}